pahihu/mumps/doc/manual.md

 should have the same word length (32-32bits or 64-64bits) and the same byte order (eg. you cannot execute routines compiled on an IBM POWER server on x86_64 clients).
 In the client environment you should not compile routines on remote volumes.
+If you recompile a routine on the sever the client still executes the old routine.
+The client on each routine attach checks the remote routine age in the routine cache, if it is greater than the system parameter `DGP_ROUTINE_AGE` it will reload the routine from the server.

 Each MUMPS environment participating in a remote environment (either as a server or client) should have a unique system ID, which should be